 There are at least 13 genes in which P/LP variants have been identified to cause ARVD/C, most of which are inherited as an autosomal dominant disease with reduced penetrance and variable expressivity.
-PKP2, DES, RYR2, TMEM43, DSP, DSG2, DSC2, TGFB3, and JUP are some of the more common causative genes.
-The estimated diagnostic yield of genetic testing panels targeted to these genes has ranges between 10-50% (Hershberger et al. 2018; Elliot et al. 2019).
+The most common genes associated with ARVD/C are the desmosomal genes PKP2 (10-45%), DSP (10-15%), DSG2 (7-10%), DSC2 (2%) and JUP (Mattesi et al. 2020).
+There are also additional genes that encode non-desmosomal proteins that have been associated with ARVD/C (TGFB3, TMEM43, CTNNA3, CDH2, LMNA, DES, FLNC, PLN) (Mayosi et al. 2017; Mattesi et al. 2020).
+For patients who meet the rTFC diagnostic criteria, the rate of a positive genetic testing result is approximately 50% (Corrado et al. 2020).
 Less commonly, ARVC can be inherited as an autosomal recessive condition when it is associated with palmoplantar keratoderma and woolly hair, namely Naxos disease and Carvajal syndrome (Teo et al. 2015).
-P/LP variants in CDH2 have also been identified in a few individuals with ARVD/C (Mayosi et al. 2017).

 Specific medical management and lifestyle modifications are recommended for individuals with ARVD/C, and may depend on the specific gene involved.
 It is well established that desmosome gene P/LP variants (PKP2, DSC2, DSG2) are specifically associated with disease pathogenesis related to exercise, therefore, individuals with identified P/LP variants in these genes should avoid endurance and frequent exercise (James et al. 2013; Hershberger et al. 2018).
 Further studies evaluating ideal genotype-specific exercise recommendations are underway (James and Calkins 2019).
-PKP2 P/LP variants seems to be associated with earlier onset and ventricular arrhythmia (Teo et al. 2015).
+PKP2 P/LP variants seem to be associated with earlier onset and ventricular arrhythmia (Teo et al. 2015).
 In addition, individuals with multiple pathogenic variants identified by panel testing have earlier-onset disease and a higher risk for sudden death (James and Calkins 2018).